 A Research Grant is suitable for focused research projects that may be short- or long-term in duration.
 The grant can be used to support the development of new methods and techniques, the development and continuation of research facilities and may involve more than one research group or institution.
 Increasingly research grants utilise multi-disciplinary teams to develop solutions for challenges of global significance.

 Please note that this document represents a snapshot in time.
 If the funding opportunity you are looking for is not here please contact the Grants Academy who will get the details for you.

 Fellowship schemes are highly competitive and require the applicant to plan well in advance in order to target their applications correctly.
 Chances of success are strongly increased by:

 - Awareness of and alignment with the funding programme

 In order to provide our candidates with the best chance for success, it is recommended that the following steps are undertaken as part of our internal fellowship applications support process.

 1. Initial discussion

-Find out more about the types of fellowship schemes that are available and receive information on the benchmarks of competitiveness that should be achieved through one to one discussion with your School Business Development Officer (BDO), induction workshops and grant writing courses.
-The Fellowship Applications Support Process varies between Schools and your School BDO will be able to advise on the support available to you.
+Find out more about the types of fellowship schemes that are available and receive information on the benchmarks of competitiveness that should be achieved through one to one discussion with your School Research Development Executive (RDE), induction workshops and grant writing courses.
+The Fellowship Applications Support Process varies between Schools and your School RDE will be able to advise on the support available to you.